Unsupervised Continual Semantic Adaptation through Neural Rendering: Conclusion

 \section{Conclusion}

 In this work, we present a novel approach for unsupervised continual adaptation of a semantic segmentation network to multiple novel scenes using neural rendering.
 We exploit the fact that the new scenes are observed from multiple viewpoints and jointly train in each scene a \snerf model and the segmentation network.
 We show that the induced 2D-3D knowledge transfer results in improved unsupervised adaptation performance compared to state-of-the-art methods.
 We further propose a NeRF-based replay strategy which allows efficiently mitigating catastrophic forgetting and enables rendering a potentially infinite number of images for adaptation at constant storage cost.
 We believe this opens up interesting avenues for replay-based adaptation, particularly for use on real-world perception systems, which can compactly store collected experiences on board and generate past data as needed.
+We discuss the limitations of our method in the Supplementary.

-{ \\\textbf{Acknowledgements:} This work has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No. 101017008 (Harmony), the Max Planck ETH Center for Learning Systems, and the HILTI group. }
+{ \\\textbf{Acknowledgements:} This work has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No. 101017008 (Harmony), the Max Planck ETH Center for Learning Systems, and the HILTI group.
+We thank Marco Hutter for his guidance and support. }

 { }